-James Kelly, a native of Ireland, is one of the greatest Irish traditional fiddlers alive today.
-He learned his music from his father John Kelly, the renowned fiddle and concertina player from County Clare.
-After years of careful study and practice, James began his recording and touring career at age sixteen.
-That year he won first place in the prestigious "Fiddler of the Year" competition and recorded his first album, a duet with his brother John.
-Since that time, James has toured Europe, the US, Canada and South America, and has been a member of several influential Irish groups, including Patrick Street and the legendary folk group Planxty, and also played with Paddy O’Brien and Dáithí Sproule.
-He has performed several times with the world-renowned Chieftains, and on "A Prairie Home Companion."
-James was awarded the "Gradam Ceoil TG4 2006 Irish Musician of the Year" in recognition of his outstanding musicianship and contributions to Irish music.
-He has 18 albums to his credit.
-As part of his commitment to handing down the tradition, he is currently working on a teaching DVD for fiddle students, as well as compiling his 800+ compositions for publication.
+James Kelly is one of the greatest Irish traditional fiddlers alive today.
+He learned from his father, renowned fiddle and concertina player John Kelly, and after years of practice, began his recording and touring career at age sixteen .
+That same year, he won first place in the prestigious "Fiddler of the Year" competition.
+Since that time, James has toured Europe, the US, Canada and South America, was awarded the "Gradam Ceoil TG4 2006 Irish Musician of the Year," and has been a member of several influential Irish groups, including Patrick Street and the legendary folk group Planxty.
+James is committed to handing down the tradition and is currently working on a teaching DVD for fiddle students, as well as compiling his 800+ compositions for publication.

 Méabh Ní Bheaglaoich - Accordion, Song

-Singer and accordion player Méabh Begley (Méabh Ní Bheaglaoich) was born in the Gaeltacht area of Corca Dhuibhne in County Kerry to a large family of Irish traditional music greats, including father Séamus (renowned as a solo performer, he has also toured with the band Téada), aunts Máire, Eibhlín and Jós, and uncle Breanndán (who plays with the Boys of the Lough).
-Méabh’s grounding is equally rich on the vocal and instrumental sides: audiences in the United States will be familiar with the very fine, emotive ornamental singing style of her uncles Séamus and Breanndán, which Méabh shares.
-Her accordion playing also reflects and carries on the West Kerry music style of her family, rich in slides, polkas and reels, with an appreciation for airs as well.
-She is committed to passing on the tradition and has taught at festivals around the world and at the American International College in Dingle, where she lives.
-She can be heard on the Children’s Christmas album “Amhrán is Fiche Don Nollaig”, alongside Mairéad Ní Mhaonaigh and Síle Denvir and more recently on “Cuisle" with Matt Griffin.
+Singer and accordion player Méabh Begley (Méabh Ní Bheaglaoich) was born in the Gaeltacht area of Corca Dhuibhne in County Kerry to a large family of Irish traditional music greats, including father Séamus, aunts Máire, Eibhlín and Jós, and uncle Breanndán.
+Méabh’s grounding is equally rich on the vocal and instrumental sides, with an emotive ornamental singing style and accordion playing rich in the slides, polkas and reels of West Kerry.
+She is committed to passing on the tradition and has taught at festivals around the world.
+She can be heard on the Children’s Christmas album “Amhrán is Fiche Don Nollaig" alongside Mairéad Ní Mhaonaigh and Síle Denvir, and more recently on “Cuisle" with Matt Griffin.

 Sean Gavin - Flute, Uilleann Pipes

 Sean Gavin’s playing on the flute, whistle and uilleann pipes reflects his lifelong love for traditional Irish music.
 Growing up in Detroit, he was first encouraged by his father, County Clare-born fiddle player, Mick Gavin.
-Sean played a variety of instruments before settling on the flute at age 11, with the help of Scariff flute-player Leo MacNamara and later with Sligo flute legend and Chicago resident Kevin Henry, and uilleann pipes with teacher Al Purcell (himself a student of famed piper Leo Rowsome).
-In 2016 Sean was awarded the Seán Ó Riada Gold Medal in County Cork, a very special recognition given only to musicians of the highest standard and commitment to the tradition.
+Sean played a variety of instruments before settling on the flute and uilleann pipes.
+In 2016 Sean was awarded the Seán Ó Riada Gold Medal in County Cork, a recognition given only to musicians of the highest standard and commitment to the tradition.
 His playing on both flute and pipes is remarkable for its deep roots in the past of the music combined with a vigor and creativity very much of the moment.
-Sean is a member of the critically acclaimed groups Bua (along with our own Brian Miller) and NicGaviskey and often performs with his family as well.
-He is keenly devoted to playing and teaching traditional Irish music.
+Sean is a member of the critically acclaimed groups Bua (along with our own Brian Miller) and NicGaviskey.